Germany–Japan relations

 In the 1930s, both countries adopted aggressive militaristic attitudes toward their respective regions.
-This led to a rapprochement and, eventually, a political and military alliance that included Italy known as the Axis Powers.
-During World War II, however, the alliance was limited by the great distances between the Axis powers; for the most part, Japan and Germany fought separate wars, and eventually surrendered separately.
+This led to a rapprochement and, eventually, a political and military alliance that included Italy known as the Axis powers.
+During World War II, however, the alliance was basically ceremonial due to the great distances between the Axis powers; for the most part, Japan and Germany fought separate wars, and eventually surrendered separately.

 After the Second World War, the economies of both nations experienced rapid recoveries; bilateral relations, now focused on economic issues, were soon re-established.
-Today, Japan and Germany are, respectively, the third and fourth largest economies in the world, and benefit greatly from many kinds of political, cultural, scientific and economic cooperation.
+Today, Germany and Japan are some of the largest economies in the world, and benefit greatly from many kinds of political, cultural, scientific and economic cooperation.
+Both nations are members of the G4 nations, G20 and World Trade Organization.

-According to a late 2012 Bertelsmann Foundation Poll, the Germans view Japan overwhelmingly positively, and regard that nation as less a competitor and more a partner.
+According to a late 2023 Bertelsmann Foundation Poll, the Germans view Japan overwhelmingly positively, and regard that nation as less a competitor and more a partner.
 The Japanese views of Germany are positive as well, with 97% viewing Germany positively and only 3% viewing Germany negatively.